warren-bank/testing-readme-before-commit/README.md

         * `Tools -> Add-ons`
           * `Extensions`
             * `moz-rewrite -> Options`
-    > * provides a graphical interface for the user to apply changes to the values of (non-hidden) `User Preferences`
+    > * provides a graphical interface for the user to apply changes to the values of (non-hidden) addon preferences

   * `Tools -> moz-rewrite -> view/replay saved requests`